codygreen/f5-cli-demo/README.md

 The included demos will use the following folder structure:
 - data: contains yaml file with the Jinja2 variable values
 - templates: contains the Jinja2 templates
-- files: store the created declarations here
+- declarations: store the created declarations here

 # Example
 The *build_declaration.sh* shell script is a wrapper for the *jinja2* cli command.
 It accepts a single argument which is the name used for the data YAML file and the Jinja2 template.